zerasul/mdbook_en/7controls/controls.md

 ### Sega Mouse Programming

-So far, we have been working with controllers; either 3 or 6 button controllers; however, it can be interesting to offer support for using a mouse in our games.
+We have been working with controllers; either 3 or 6 button controllers; however, it can be interesting to offer support for using a mouse in our games.
 In this section, we are going to see how to read the _Sega Mouse_, using SGDK.

 First of all, not all of us have access to a Sega Mouse; so it is necessary to use an emulator, which allows to use the mouse of our computer inside the emulator itself.
 In this case we recommend the _Kega Fusion_ or fusion emulator.
 This emulator, using the <kbd>F12</kbd>, capture the mouse of our computer.